Maryland DUI Lawyer

 If you have been pulled over and you believe that you might eventually be charged, or if you have already been formally charged and you are concerned about the effects these penalties can have on your life, our Maryland-based DUI attorneys will do everything they can to help you and will have the advantage of local knowledge and relationships on their side when facing off against judges and prosecutors.

 If you are a CDL holder who drives for a living, then it is even more important to contact an attorney quickly to help you deal with the impending license suspension from the MVA.

 Driving While Impaired (DWI)

 Though DWI carries less severe penalties upon conviction than its more common counterpart of driving under the influence or DUI, it is still a charge that should not be taken lightly.
-DWI charges are often used in cases involving marijuana or other drug impairment.
+DWI charges are often used in cases involving marijuana or other drug impairment as well.

 A first time driving while impaired charge will carry a maximum penalty of two months in prison and $500 in fines.
 You could also be assessed eight points against your driving record and you could face suspension of your driving privileges.

 As is the case with DUI charges, a second DWI conviction brings a much more severe prison term of one year, and another $500 fine.
-A dedicated Maryland DWI attorney will know the best plan of action to take to fight these charges and potential penalties.
+A dedicated Maryland DWI attorney could explain the best plan of action for a particular case.

 How a Maryland DUI Lawyer Can Help

 Facing any kind of criminal charge is a stressful experience, but an experienced Maryland DUI lawyer can help an individual by providing guidance and reassurance throughout the process.
 For someone facing a DUI charge for the first time, they might not know exactly what to expect going into it.
 They will not know what will happen to their car once they are arrested and how they will get their car back.